-The duties of CSPA Members/Alternates of a delegate school in good standing are to: attend and participate in school council meetings and other activities; report to, and consult with school councils on issues referred to it by the Board and/or the Catholic School Parents' Association; and vote at Catholic School Parents' Association Meetings.
+The duties of CSPA Representatives/Alternates of a school in good standing are; to attend and participate in school council meetings and other activities; report to, and consult with school councils on issues referred to it by the Board and/or the Catholic School Parents' Association; and vote at Catholic School Parents' Association Meetings.
 (In the absence of the Member and Alternate, these duties may be filled by the School Council Chair or by another delegate of the School Council.)

 When voting, Members/Alternates will be asked to represent, to the best of their knowledge, the opinions of parents in their school community.
 On issues with sufficient lead time, Members/Alternates are responsible for voting to express the majority view of the School Council they represent.
 It is expected that any significant minority opinions will also be communicated to the Catholic School Parents' Association either in writing or orally, during the discussions that precede a vote.

 The Chair administers the affairs of the Catholic School Parents' Association and ensures that all decisions and actions approved by the general membership are implemented.
 The Chair heads (leads) CSPA meetings and prepares the agenda for such meetings with advice from the other executive members and committee representatives.
 The Chair also represents the views of the CSPA to the Ottawa Catholic School Board (OCSB), the Ministry of Education, the media, and elsewhere, as required.
 These responsibilities may be shared equally with a Co-Chair or Vice-Chair.
 Such determinations are to be made by the individuals standing for election each year.
 A Past Chair (non-voting; 1-year position) is appointed at the discretion of CSPA Executive if the experience of the past chair is required.